Neoliberalism, Marketisation and Higher Education

 About the lecture

 For the past ten years Professor Brown has been working on the marketisation of higher education (both internationally and in Britain), economic inequality and, most recently, Neoliberalism.
-This lecture will tease out the various connections between them.
-In particular it will show how, through marketisation, Neoliberalism is having the same effects on higher education as it is in society and the economy more generally.
+This lecture teased out the various connections between them.
+In particular it showed how, through marketisation, Neoliberalism is having the same effects on higher education as it is in society and the economy more generally.

-- define Neoliberalism and what it means especially for goods that are not tradable
+- defined Neoliberalism and what it means especially for goods that are not tradable

-- look at the impacts of Neoliberalism both generally and for higher education
+- looked at the impacts of Neoliberalism both generally and for higher education

-- consider how universities and colleges should seek to respond.
+- considered how universities and colleges should seek to respond.

-It concludes that universities could help to reverse some of the detriments of Neoliberalism but only through a radical change of posture on the part of our institutions and their leaders.
+It concluded that universities could help to reverse some of the detriments of Neoliberalism but only through a radical change of posture on the part of our institutions and their leaders.